You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7

 Next let’s take a look at a Trading DOM, which stands for depth of market.
-This display shows all of the limit orders in the market.
+This display shows all of the resting limit orders in the market.

 Sellers are prepared to offer 380 contracts for sale at 3011.00 – the ask price.

 Buyers are prepared to purchase 1156 contracts at 3010.75 – the bid price.

 Footprint charts give us the ability to see the data that we’re actually interested in, executed orders.
 Not the transactions that are advertised of potentially trading in the trading DOM.

 Note: Throughout this post I will be referencing the ES (eMini S&P500) as it’s the primary contract that I trade.
-However, footprint charts are valuable when trading any market including equities, forex, oil, and gold.
+However, footprint charts are valuable when trading any market including equities, forex, oil, digital currencies, and gold.

 The chart above is a very basic footprint chart of the ES using a one minute time frame.

 Let’s zoom into the candle on the far right to study the ins and outs of a footprint candle.

-On the above candle, the volume highlighted in green is the amount of volume that occurred as a result of market orders hitting the bid.
+On the above candle, the closed transactions highlighted in green is the amount of volume that occurred as a result of market orders hitting the bid.

 The volume highlighted in red occurred as a result of market orders taking the offer.

 Also notice the candlestick outline designating the Open, High, Low, and Close for this bar.

 What’s important to understand is because a price quote is made up of a bid and an ask price, you have to look at the chart diagonally.
 When the price quote was 2874.00 by 2874.25, 113 contracts traded on the bid at 2874.00 and 173 contracts traded on the offer at 2874.25.